-By presenting evidence that the Vietnamese regime prioritizes signals about its popularity suggests that autocrats may listen and respond to public dissatisfaction, this paper calls into questions claims that autocrats pay more attention to governing their subordinates than to keeping citizens content (e.g. Svolik 2012).
-Instead, it suggests that even formal authoritarian institutions may offer pathways to accountability, echoing other works in the literature (e.g. Miller 2015).
+By presenting confirmation that the Vietnamese regime prioritizes signals about its popularity, which suggests that autocrats may listen and respond to public dissatisfaction, this paper calls into question claims that autocrats pay more attention to governing their subordinates than to keeping citizens content (Svolik 2012).
+Instead, it observes that even formal authoritarian institutions may offer pathways to accountability, echoing other works in the literature (Miller 2015).
 More importantly, this paper leverages its unique setting in Vietnam to contribute to the understanding of authoritarian resilience in other areas of the world.
-Theoretically, even though Vietnam should be a most likely case for most theories of authoritarian institutions, this paper has exposed a conflict among these theories in this very setting.
-Moreover, if even this strong and institutionalized single-party regime cannot rely on authoritarian elections for all its information needs, then perhaps there really is an upper limit to how much elections and other authoritarian institutions can assist autocrats.
+Theoretically, even though Vietnam should be a likely case for most theories of authoritarian institutions, this paper has exposed a conflict among these theories in this very setting.
+Moreover, if even such a strong and institutionalized single-party regime cannot rely on authoritarian elections for all its information needs, then perhaps there is an upper limit to how much elections and other authoritarian institutions can assist autocrats.
 This limit is further exposed when considering the only partial success of the Vietnamese regime in diagnosing and mitigating challenges to its authority when the true threat is unknowable.
-On one hand, the Vietnamese regime’s placation strategy seems effective at soothing dissent, given how election defeats do not typically repeat – according to evidence in Online Appendix I. However, each new election also saw new defeats happening where they have not happened before.
-This either indicates that the regime’s diagnosis has missed other problems, or that its placation strategy is ineffective at preventing new pockets of dissent from emerging.
+On one hand, the Vietnamese regime’s placation strategy seems effective at soothing dissent, as election defeats do not typically repeat, according to evidence detailed in Online Appendix I. However, each election also saw new defeats happening where they had not happened before.
+This either indicates that the regime’s diagnosis has missed other problems or that its placation strategy is ineffective at preventing new pockets of dissent from emerging.
 Neither scenario bodes well for authoritarian longevity.

 Finally, this paper also contributes an empirical framework against which informational theories of authoritarian elections could be tested.
 This test is needed when there are multiple plausible but contradictory motivations for autocrats to hold elections, hinting that some theories about these motivations may be at odds with reality.
-The paper uses this framework to adjudicate between a theory that suggests autocrats hold elections to measure support for the regime, and one that claims they do so to evaluate local agents.
-Beyond this particular test, the general framework could be useful for a broader range of authoritarian regimes, and for adjudicating between different sets of motivations for authoritarian elections.
+The paper uses this framework to adjudicate between a theory that suggests autocrats hold elections to measure support for the regime and another that claims they do so to evaluate local agents.
+Beyond this particular test, the general framework could be useful for a broader range of authoritarian regimes, adjudicating between different sets of motivations for authoritarian elections.
 As the starting point, researchers need to identify an authoritarian regime’s informational needs and check whether selective manipulation is enabling elections to satisfy these needs.
-Then, if they can extend existing theories to establish hypotheses linking each need with an appropriate response to information from elections – as I did in Figure 1 – and identify whether some hypotheses may imply contradictory responses, observing the regime’s reactions to surprising localized upsets can help rule out some of these theories.
+Then, if they can extend existing theories to establish hypotheses linking each need with an appropriate response to information from elections—as I have done in Figure 1—and identify whether some hypotheses may imply contradictory responses, observing the regime’s reactions to surprising localized upsets can help rule out some of these theories.

-Given this framework, the specifics of the test may and should be flexibly adapted to each individual case.
-For example, different cases may call for different operationalization of electoral upsets, as long as they are sufficiently surprising and yet not existentially threatening.
-For example, students of more competitive electoral autocracies may prioritize big vote swings or low incumbent vote shares.
-Similarly, researchers are not restricted to studying post-election budget allocations, but should use their case knowledge to identify the post-election response that would offer the most inferential leverage.
-Both steps are easier when studying autocracies with limited policy discretion, which describes one-party regimes that are the most common among modern autocracies (Magaloni and Kricheli 2010), but also a broader range of hybrid regimes whose leaders are constrained by state capacity or internal competition rather than party institutionalization.
+Given this framework, the specifics of the test may and should be flexibly adapted to each case.
+For example, different cases may call for diverse operationalization of electoral upsets, as long as they are sufficiently surprising and yet not existentially threatening.
+For example, students of more competitive electoral autocracies may prioritize massive vote swings or low incumbent vote shares.
+Similarly, researchers are not restricted to studying post-election budget allocations but should use their case knowledge to identify the post-election response that would offer the most inferential leverage.
+Both steps are easier when studying autocracies with limited policy discretion, which characterizes one-party regimes that are the most common among modern autocracies (Magaloni and Kricheli 2010), as well as a broader range of hybrid regimes whose leaders are constrained by state capacity or internal competition rather than party institutionalization.

 References